Paul-Borisov/nextjs-azure-ad-org-chart-with-hr-onboarding-offboarding/README.md

 turbo dev
 # Or, just start with npm
 npm run dev
-# In order to compile and run standalone Production version execute
+# In order to compile and run standalone "Production version execute
 npm run build
 # Then remember to update .env and change to DATABASE_URL="file:../../../public/db/.sqlite"
 # Then start your "local Production" server using